 Eagle Peak is one of the more notable mountains along the Rampart Range west of Colorado Springs.
 It rises like a pyramid behind the Air Force Academy, with a bare rock face that stands out among the other tree-covered mountains.
-Young Chase, whose basement we’re currently living in, encouraged me to climb it with her on a warm Saturday morning.
+A friend encouraged me to climb it with her on a warm Saturday morning.

 We drove in through the north gate of the Academy with no issue—we just had to show our drivers’ licences.
 We parked in the lot for the visitor center.
 Here’s what the peak looked like from there.